LaravelArab/docs/database-testing.md

         ];
     });

-These Closures also receive the evaluated attribute array of the factory that defines them:
+These Closures also receive the evaluated attribute array of the factory that contains them:

     $factory->define(App\Post::class, function ($faker) {
         return [